temporalio/documentation/docs-src/references/cluster-metrics.md

 ### `task_latency`

-Shows the processing latency of all attempts within a single Worker.
+Measures the task processing latency for one attempt.

 ### `task_latency_queue`

-Shows end-to-end Task latency, from the time the Task is generated to when it completes.
+Measures the duration, end-to-end, from when the task should be executed (from the time it was fired), to when the task is done.

 ### `task_latency_load`